 Due to the reduced scope, these review procedures and compliance tests cannot and do not provide absolute assurance that all state legal requirements have been complied with.
 Also, our consideration of internal control would not necessarily disclose all matters within the internal control that might be weaknesses.
 In accordance with Section 7-7-211, Miss.
 Code Ann.
 (1972), the Office of the State Auditor, when deemed necessary, may conduct additional procedures and tests of transactions for this or other fiscal years to ensure compliance with legal requirements.

-The results of our review procedures and compliance tests identified certain areas that are opportunities for strengthening internal controls and operating efficiency.
+The results of our review procedures and compliance tests identified certain immaterial instances of noncompliance with state laws and regulations that are opportunities for strengthening internal controls and operating efficiency.
 Our findings, recommendations, and your responses are disclosed below: